masukomi/XDG-GuaranteedResources/README.md

 For example:

 Let's assume your script uses a pre-prepared sqlite db that you store under resources.
-Store it under `resources/data/my_database.db`, then when your script boots up you can call `guarantee-resource("data/my_database.db");`.
-If that file already exists under `%*ENV<XDG_CONFIG_HOME>/my_database.db` nothing will happen.
+Store it under `resources/data/my_app/my_database.db`, then when your script boots up you can call `guarantee-resource("data/my_app/my_database.db");`.
+If that file already exists under `%*ENV<XDG_CONFIG_HOME>/my_app/my_database.db` nothing will happen.
 If it isn't found there, a fresh copy will be placed there from the one you referenced in `resources`.

+Note that `my_app` should be the directory name your apps files should be stored under.
+For example, a config file for [clu](https://github.com/masukomi/clu) would be stored under `~/.config/clu/` after install.
+So, you would store it under `resources/config/clu/` in your package.

-Resources that should be copied to `XDG_CONFIG_HOME` should be stored under `resources/config`
+Resources that should be copied to `XDG_CONFIG_HOME` should be stored under `resources/config/my_app`

-Resources that should be copied to `XDG_DATA_HOME` should be stored under `resources/data`
+Resources that should be copied to `XDG_DATA_HOME` should be stored under `resources/data/my_app`

 Subdirectories are fine.
-E.g. `resources/data/subdir/my_db.db`
+E.g. `resources/data/my_app/subdir/my_db.db`

 ⚠ Currently only works on Unix (Linux, BSD, macOS, etc.) systems.